Union Pacific's Salt Lake City Roundhouses

 The Salt Lake City steam locomotive engine terminal received relocated sanding facilities, and water and oil columns.
 The sand tower was relocated from the north end of the coaling station, to a new location just south of a new green (wet) sand bin just south of a new sand drying house.
 The oil column was relocated from the engine service tracks to very near the new sand tower, and the Sheffield water column was relocated from its site across the track eastward from the south end of the coaling station, to a new location also very near the new sand tower.
 The new sand drying house was converted from an existing small brick building labeled as "Vault."
 (UP CE Drawing 64137, dated November 12, 1942; citing Work Order 259)

-(This new location would later become the site where yard switch locomotives were serviced, informally known as the "Goat Pit," remaining in place until the late 1990s.
+Adjacent to this new sand storage and sand drying facility, UP added a small service and inspection pit for the diesel switchers that had arrived in 1942.
+This new location would later become informally known as the "Goat Pit," remaining in place until the late 1990s.
+There was a concrete inspection pit to work under the switchers.
 Although the water and oil columns for steam switching locomoitives were later retired and removed, the 1942-built sand tower, wet sand bin, and sand drying house remained in use for switch engines.
-The sand bin and sand drying house also furnished dry sand to the large sanding facility that was added just south of the new diesel locomotive service pits, completed at the same time as the new diesel shop in 1955.)
+The sand bin and sand drying house also furnished dry sand to the large sanding facility that was added just south of the new diesel locomotive service pits, completed at the same time as the new diesel shop in 1955.

 August 1941, Salt Lake City was one of the first yards to receive diesel yard switchers on the entire Union Pacific system, due to the smoke ordinances of Salt Lake City.
 These smoke ordiances went into effect on October 1, 1941.
 (Salt Lake Tribune, August 21, 1941, with photo of first switchers)